Adrienne Smith (sport administrator)

-Adrienne Mary Elise Smith OAM (19 January 1934 – 20 February 2012) was a leading Australian sport administrator.
+Adrienne Mary Elise Smith OAM (19 January 1934 – 20 February 2012) was an Australian sport administrator.
 She played a significant role in the establishment of the Australian Paralympic Federation in 1990.

 Personal

 She was born Adrienne Mary Elise Funda in Murwillumbah, New South Wales.
 She was the only child of Paul and Margery Funda.
 Smith’s early life was in Balmoral, New South Wales and she attended North Sydney Girls High School.
 In 1960, she married Roger Smith who was in the British Army and they had two daughters Nicola and Cecilia.
 Her marriage broke up after 12 years.

 After leaving the Australian Paralympic Federation in 1992, she brought a mango farm at Grassy Head, on the Mid North Coast, New South Wales.
 She worked as a volunteer at the local Stuarts Point and District Community and Yarrahapinni Festival.
 She died after a battle with pancreatic cancer.